Unarmed black man shot by Minneapolis police officer dies

 ST. PAUL, Minn.
-(Reuters) - A 24-year-old black man has died after being shot in the head by a Minneapolis police officer over the weekend, officials said on Tuesday, in an incident that has sparked protests and dozens of arrests.
+(Reuters) - A 24-year-old black man has died after being shot in the head by a Minneapolis police officer during the weekend, officials said on Tuesday, in an incident deemed a homicide by the medical examiner that has sparked protests and dozens of arrests.

 Community activists say that Jamar Clark was unarmed and handcuffed when he was shot shortly after midnight on Sunday.